 The plumbing behind world's financial markets is creaking.
-Loudly.
+Loudly

 A measure of the health of the banking system is flashing yellow.
 The Libor-OIS spread <USDL-O0X3=R>, which indicates the risk banks are attaching to lending money to one another, has jumped.
 The spread is now 76 basis points, up from about 13 basis point on Feb.
 21, before the coronavirus crunch began in the West.
 In 2008, it peaked at around 365 basis points.

-(Graphic: Dollar funding -
+(GRAPHIC: Dollar funding -

 )